Slidell man sentenced for child rape and several counts of producing child pornography

 SLIDELL, La.
 (WGNO) — A Slidell man is set to serve the remainder of his life in prison for child molestation and producing and possessing child pornography.

-On Friday, Michael Lee Reynolds, 57, of Slidell plead guilty to the following charges:
+On Friday, 57-year-old Michael Lee Reynolds, of Slidell, pleaded guilty to the following charges:

 - One count of second degree rape of a victim under the age of 13